Since 2001: past, present and future of democratic municipalism through decentralized

 With respect to the emergence in Latin America, we can highlight the triangle formed by three cities: Montevideo in Uruguay, Porto Alegre in Brazil and Rosario in Argentina.
 In these three cities, from the 1980s onwards, various movements of resistance to the dictatorships, i.e., a strong civil society, were conjured up.
 When elections were resumed, there was an enormous aspiration at the local level for true democracy, which inspired participatory processes.
 The participatory budget with its elected delegates in Porto Alegre and the different Neighborhood Councils and participatory processes led by civil society in Montevideo and Rosario.

 Politically, this movement of democratic radicalization merged into the municipalist movement, which is committed to cooperation and dialogue at regional and international level.
 Municipalism is a century-old movement that has always been linked to the defense of peace, human rights, cooperation and the open exchange of ideas and practices.
-Currently, the municipalist movement is made up of a multitude of networks, organizations, foundations and associations, but its global representation is framed within the World Organization of United Cities and Local Governments (UCLG), the organization that hosts the IOPD network.
+Currently, the municipalist movement is made up of a multitude of networks, organizations, foundations and associations, but its global representation is framed within the World Organization of United Cities and Local Governments (UCLG), the organization that hosts the OIDP network.

 In this way, participatory democracy practices were disseminated, replicated and innovated.
 Various cooperation programs between local governments emerged and bilateral relations between cities were strengthened.
 The World Social Forums were also a propitious space for the multiplication of these practices of participatory democracy and fed the various networks and spaces for city-city cooperation.

 The URBAL programs of the European Commission for cooperation between cities in Europe and Latin America were an excellent example of this decentralized cooperation that allowed the expansion of participatory democracy experiences through the systematization of practices, their guides to good practices and evaluation and their spaces for exchange.
-It is through these programs that the International Observatory of Participatory Democracy - IOPD was born.
+It is through these programs that the International Observatory of Participatory Democracy - OIDP was born.
 With a type A program for the definition of frameworks and theoretical concepts, such as evaluation guides and then through a type B program for the practical implementation of local observatories.

-From November 21 to 24, 2001, the founding conference of the IOPD took place in the city of Barcelona.
+From November 21 to 24, 2001, the founding conference of the OIDP took place in the city of Barcelona.
 It was thanks to the leadership of the Catalan capital, a city that is very active in international relations and that developed various participation and volunteering practices linked in part to the internal decentralization of the municipality, along with the role of Porto Alegre as a pioneer city in participatory budgeting and the social forums and other French municipalities such as Saint-Denis with an active international agenda that this network was launched.

-The founding cities and local governments of the IOPD were: Barcelona City Council (Spain), Cuenca Municipality (Ecuador), Delgado Municipality, Department of San Salvador (El Salvador), Ville d'Issy-les-Moulineaux (France), City Council of Jerez de la Frontera (Spain), Municipal Government of La Paz (Bolivia), Ville de Lille (France), Municipal Prefecture of Porto Alegre (Brazil), Municipality of Quetzaltenango (Guatemala), Government of Risaralda (Colombia) and the Ville de Saint-Denis (France)
+The founding cities and local governments of the OIDP were: Barcelona City Council (Spain), Cuenca Municipality (Ecuador), Delgado Municipality, Department of San Salvador (El Salvador), Ville d'Issy-les-Moulineaux (France), City Council of Jerez de la Frontera (Spain), Municipal Government of La Paz (Bolivia), Ville de Lille (France), Municipal Prefecture of Porto Alegre (Brazil), Municipality of Quetzaltenango (Guatemala), Government of Risaralda (Colombia) and the Ville de Saint-Denis (France)

-In the early years of the IOPD, the dynamics of organizing an annual international conference, each time in a different continent, was initiated as a space for reflection and exchange of experiences.
+In the early years of the OIDP, the dynamics of organizing an annual international conference, each time in a different continent, was initiated as a space for reflection and exchange of experiences.
 Also in the early years, periodic meetings of network partners were organized and various methodological guides were developed to systematize and conceptualize participatory democracy practices.

 Under the umbrella and with funding from the URBAL program, the Local Observatories of Participatory Democracy (OLDP) project was launched.
 The project consisted of creating local observatories in the different partner cities with the participation of the local administration, civil society -organized or not- and academia.